sandrawing/cs107-FinalProject/docs/milestone1.md

 *How do you envision that a user will interact with your package?
 What should they import?
 How can they instantiate autodiff objects?
 Note: This section should be a mix of pseudo code and text.
 It should not include any actual operations yet.
 Remember, you have not yet written any code at this point.*

+1. Setting up the repository and environment
+    * Clone the repository to your local directory with the command `git clone https://github.com/AsiaUnionCS107/cs107-FinalProject/`
+    * Install all the requirements for this package with the command `pip install requirements.txt -r`

-1. What to import and how to instantiate autodiff objects
+2. What to import and how to instantiate autodiff objects

    * Import packages